hectarek/hack-tools/simple-load-test/README.md

-# Simple Load Tester with Logging and Time-Based Execution
+# Enhanced Load Tester with Randomized User-Agents and Variable Request Rates

-An enhanced Python script to perform a load test by sending HTTP requests for a specified duration and generating a detailed log/report.
+An advanced Python script to perform load testing by simulating real user behavior, including:

+- Randomized **User-Agent** headers to mimic different browsers/devices.
+- Variable request rates to simulate natural user interaction with random delays.
+- Detailed logging and reporting for analyzing application performance.
+- Guidance on interpreting results in the context of real-world traffic.

 ---